 But one loud morning, I heard a loud shriek coming out of the door.
 I woke up, feeling easily intimidated by that sudden outburst.

 "Mom!
 I want that Shuppet Doll!" a squealing voice echoed out of the door.
 I gazed at the door; I felt tempted to figure out who was behind it.
-Then as it slowly opened, there entered one curious girl.
-Being so small and pale like snow with bright blushes on her cheeks.
+Then as it slowly opened, there entered one curious little girl, with her skin pale like snow with bright blushes on her cheeks.
 Her adoring appearance lit up the whole store, but not me, as I felt a void inhabiting my mind and body.
 I glanced at her excited smile along with her big orange eyes under her blue hair.

 Suddenly, her mother came bolting into the store.
 She stopped at the door, roughly blowing out hot puffs of air.

 "Lucy," her mother said with a weak tone in her voice, "please don't run like you always do.
-You know I care about your safety since after my divorce.
+You know I care about your safety since after your dad and I... separated.
 I don't want you to get lost like before.”
 Lucy dashed towards me with her curious gaze.

 After they bought me, they happily exited that lonely prison that I was locked in for so long.
 As I looked up at the cloudy sky, I finally saw what would normally go on outside.
-I glanced at various flying Pokemon like Starly and Yanma flying gracefully across the sky as they happily chanted.
+I glanced at various flying Pokemon like Starly and Yanma flying gracefully across the sky, chanting happily.
 The clouds flew past the sun, making it shine its warm light all over the happy town.
 I glanced down at various kids running around the city.
 They giggled as they chased each other with their arms reaching towards them.

 This, along with my freedom from the long, tedious years of staying in that lonely prison made me lose this painful feeling that was held within me for years, I lost the obligation to stay in that store.
 When Lucy walked home, I saw their amazing house that stood before me.
 Big, colored in such sky blue with its door, windows and roof painted in white.